 You'll visit your plastic surgeon several times during your recuperation to ensure you are healing as expected and address any concerns you might have.

 Most of the time, eyelid surgery is considered elective cosmetic surgery and is therefore not covered by most health plans.
 However, there are cases when eyelid surgery may be paid for by your insurance if it is considered a benefit to your vision.
 Discuss this with your plastic surgeon and with your health insurance provider.

 Yes.
 This is called transconjunctival eyelid surgery.
 This procedure does not involve the removal of any skin below the eye.
-Instead, the plastic surgeon makes small incisions on the inner part of your lower eyelid and removes the fat that has accumulated there.
+Instead, the plastic surgeon makes small incisions on the inner part of your lower eyelid and reduces the fat that has accumulated there.
 Because the incisions are made on the inside of your lower lid, there will be no visible scars after this surgery.

 After your eyelid surgery, you won't be able to wear contact lenses for a couple of weeks or possibly longer.
 When you can wear them, they may feel uncomfortable until your eyelids complete the healing process.

 In most cases, the scars from eyelid surgery are so carefully placed that they are virtually undetectable.
-Also, the scars will fade as time goes by and you will hardly notice them.
+Also, the scars will likely fade as time goes by and you will hardly notice them.
 What you will notice is your refreshed, brighter, younger-looking eyes.